insanitybit/autobox/README.md

 change, but _generally speaking_, this is what I'd like to do:

 1. Better define and document the `effect` language
+2. Implement an actual parser for the `effect` language
-2. Implement tracing of variables for `entrypoint`
+3. Implement tracing of variables for `entrypoint`
-3. Implement `infer`
+4. Implement `infer`
-4. Generation of a sandbox
+5. Generation of a sandbox, probably seccomp to start with